ml6team/fondant/docs/components/containerized_components.md

 # Creating containerized components

-Fondant makes it easy to build data preparation pipelines leveraging reusable components.
+Fondant makes it easy to build dataset collaborative leveraging reusable components.
 Fondant provides a lot of [components out of the box](https://fondant.ai/en/latest/components/hub/), but you can also define your own containerized components.